phbnf/tesseract/deployment/live/gcp/README.md

 # GCP live configs

 This directory contains Terragrunt configs we use to run static-ct-api logs and other related pieces of infrastructure:
- - `static-ct`: configures a continuous integration environment using the [hammer](/internal/hammer/)
+ - `static-ct`: configures a GCP project with continuous integration environment using the [hammer](/internal/hammer/)
- - `test`: configures a test log using a GCP VM
+ - `example`: configures a GCP project with test log using a GCP VM